 Amazingly thurough post which I enjoyed reading, thanks.
 To help explain the name confusion regarding John Raith/Raitt Murchie.
 Raith and Raitt are the same name and are both pronounced the same.
 Raith is how you spell it for a scottish reader and Raitt is how you spell it for an english reader.
 If my memory serves John spelt his name “Raith” on his wedding certificate, but his name on the death certificate is “Raitt”.
 I suspect the Susan which gave you information about a ‘Douglas’ may have gotten confused with a maternal branch of the family in which Douglas was a common name.Sunday, October 28, 2012 at 11:19 pm

 It began (as it usually does) on Google; this isn’t the first time I’ve typed ‘ “John Murchie”+tea ‘ into the Google search-engine.
 I’ve done it a few times now, but my search usually ends with very little information, and I normally give up within the hour.

 Let’s start with a background for the non-Canadians.
 John Murchie was a tea and coffee importer and blender; he started up the company “Murchie’s”, and is normally considered to be the man behind the unorthodox blending of green tea with black tea.
 Murchie’s is still around today (with two in Vancouver and more in Victoria), and is pretty well-known.
-Heck, I have a friend from Alabama who orders from Murchie’s to keep up on her supply of their Library Blend (she was first introduced to the company when she visited Canada a while back; sadly Murchie’s doesn’t extend into the US of A).
+Heck, I have a friend from Alabama who orders from Murchie’s to keep up a supply of their Library Blend (they were first introduced to the company when they visited Canada a while back; sadly Murchie’s doesn’t extend into the US of A).
 Continue reading